microsoft/code-with-engineering-playbook/docs/automated-testing/performance-testing/README.md

 area will lead to poor performance in another area.
 Engineers concerned with understanding application performance, should focus on these four core areas.

-The classic example of how performs in one area can affect performance in another area is memory pressure.
+The classic example of how performance in one area can affect performance in another area is memory pressure.

 If an application's available memory is running low, the operating system will